cookiejar/cookietemple/docs/adding_new_templates.rst

    That's it!
 We should now be able to try out your new template using :code:`cookietemple create` The template should be creatable, it should automatically lint after the creation and Github support should be enabled as well!
 If we run :code:`cookietemple list`
    Our new template should show up as well!
-   I'm sure that you noticed that there's not actually a brainfuck template in COOKIETEMPLE (yet!).
+   I'm sure that you noticed that there's not actually a brainfuck template in cookietemple (yet!).

    To quote our mighty Math professors: 'We'll leave this as an exercise to the reader.'